Skip to content

 Create a Business Name

 All LLCs need to have “Limited Liability Company,” “LLC,” or “L.L.C.” included in their name.
-LLC names must also not be the same as any name of already registered organizations in South Carolina.
+LLC names must also not be the same as the names of any organizations already registered in South Carolina.
 You can use the name availability function on the Secretary of State’s website to help.

 Registered Agent